LadyLucks’ ultimate slot compendium Part 4: How video slots work

 Although betting on cascading reels can be more risky, there is a lot of potential for impressive payouts.

 What are your chances of winning on online video slots?

 If you’re new to video slots, you may be unfamiliar with the term ‘hit frequency’.
 This refers to the number of spins that result in winning payouts to people playing the games.

 The phrase ‘payback percentage’ means how much of the bets placed by players are paid back to them in the form of winnings.

 Slots that have high hit frequencies can have widely varying payback percentages, so it’s worth checking the details on individual games.

-Are you playing for fun or just for the money?
+Are you playing mobile online slots for fun or just for the money?

-This is an important question to ask before choosing a video slot.
+This is an important question to ask before choosing an online mobile video fruits machine.
 This is because the games fall into two wide-ranging categories: entertainment games and gambling games.